XinchangM/StreetsAhead/README.md

 # Iteration1:

 Member: Yuan Liu, Xinchang Meng
+Contributions:
-1.Created components to represent the functionalities and the overall structure of StreetsAhead app 2.Established navigation
+1.Created components to represent the functionalities and the overall structure of StreetsAhead app (Yuan Liu and Xinchang Meng)
+2.Established navigation (Xinchang Meng)
-3.Basis of CRUD operations to Firestore worked
+3.Basis of CRUD operations to Firestore worked (Yuan Liu)

 Screenshots: